 On June 12, 1987, US-President Ronald Reagan gave a speech at the Brandenburg Gate in Berlin.
 His words went around the world: “Mr. Gorbachev, open this gate!
 Mr. Gorbachev, tear down this wall!”
 Shortly after, in 1988, Gorbachev made it clear that the Soviet Union would not intervene in the internal affairs of Soviet Bloc allies, as it had done 1968 in Prague to crush the “Prague Spring”.
 Poland and Hungary became the first Warsaw Pact state country to break free.

 Hungary had opened its border to Austria, and many East Germans fled via Hungary into the West.
 East Germans occupied West German Embassies in Budapest, Warsaw and Prague in order to force permit for leaving the country.
-In September 1989, thousands of men, woman and children camped in the garden of the German Embassy in Prague, until Foreign Minister Hans-Dietrich Genscher brought the news they all had been waiting for: they all were allowed to travel into the Federal Republic.
+In September 1989, thousands of men, woman and children camped in the garden of the German Embassy in Prague.
+Finally Foreign Minister Hans-Dietrich Genscher brought the news they all had been waiting for: they all could travel into the Federal Republic.

 The Wall falls